jspthesixth/File-Organizer/README.md

 # File-Organizer
-GUI application for reorganizing your folders by file extensions!
+GUI application for organizing your folders by file extensions!